hollyjackson/casualty_mentions_nyt/README.md

 I compiled casualty data for Israelis and Palestinians from October 7, 2023, to October 22, 2023, from the United Nations Office for the Coordination of Humanitarian Affairs (OCHA).
 The spreadsheet ```data/ocha_data_oct7_to_oct22.csv``` contains casualty data from the West Bank, Gaza, and Israel with labeled with the respective OCHA sources for each day.

 This data can be used to produce a number of interesting metrics.
-Fatality counts can be compared side-by-side to plots of mentions of Palestinian and Israeli deaths in each newspaper, which for example is done for _The New York Times_ in ```images/mentions_nyt_styled.jpg```.
-In addition, dividing the number of fatalities by the number of mentions of deaths can produce a ratio of deaths-per-mention, i.e. how many people die per each mention in a newspaper.
+Fatality counts can be compared side-by-side to plots of mentions of Palestinian and Israeli deaths in each newspaper  In addition, dividing the number of fatalities by the number of mentions of deaths can produce a ratio of deaths-per-mention, i.e. how many people die per each mention in a newspaper.

 ![OCHA results](images/cumulative_deaths_ocha_oct7_to_oct22.jpg)